marc-q/doctra/doc/doctra.md

 end | Print until the location of this substring. c | Character which will be used to create the underline. f | Stream to print on.
-The same as print_spnc, but with an addional underline.
+The same as print_spnc, but with an additional underline.

 **Returns**
 none